-Synonyms of Crassula ovata (8) (Updated on 11-18-21 from Plants of the World Online): Cotyledon lutea Lam., Cotyledon ovata Mill., Crassula argentea Thunb., Crassula articulata Zuccagni, Crassula lucens Gram, Crassula nitida Schönland, Crassula portulacea Lam., Toelkenia ovata (Mill.)
+Synonyms of Crassula ovata (9) (Updated on 112-16-22 from Plants of the World Online): Cotyledon lutea Lam., Cotyledon ovata Mill., Crassula argentea Thunb., Crassula articulata Zuccagni, Crassula lucens Gram, Crassula nitida Schönland, Crassula obliqua Aiton, Crassula portulacea Lam., Toelkenia ovata (Mill.)
 P.V.Heath

 Crassula ovata (Mill.)
-Druce is the correct and accepted scientific name of this species of Jade Plant.
+Druce is the accepted scientific name of this species of Crassula.
 It was named and described as such by George Claridge Druce in Botanical Society and Exchange Club of the British Isles in 1917.
 It was FIRST documented as Cotyledon ovata by Philip Miller in Gardener’s Dictionary, 8th Edition, in 1768.

 The genus, Crassula L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 As of 12-16-22 when this page was last updated, Plants of the World Online by Kew lists 210 species in the Crassula genus.
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.